Product

 Although you can typically expect a few dollars per 1,000 page views, if your views are from key demographics and they are motivated to spend, you can get up to ten times that.

 The biggest advantage of this system is that it is easy to implement.
-You don’t need to spend time and money doing market research, so you can therefore monetize your product earlier.
+You don’t need to spend time and money doing market research, so you can monetize your product earlier.

 2. Affiliate revenue model